0808 280 8098 | 0121 630 2115 info@training4employment.co.uk

 This way, when sorting through CVs, employers can find you quickly.

 Next up comes a short, punchy paragraph about you.
-Keep it tight and focussed on your professional life.
+Keep it tight and focused on your professional life.
 Mention which sector you want to work in, and why.
 There is no need to go into detail here, as your covering letter can deal with that.
 Just set yourself up for why you think you are worthy employing.

 Desk work